turboapps/docs/deploying/to_turbo_server/e-publish_applications.md

 In this section you will learn how to create Turbo applications that can deploy from Turbo Server.
 Turbo applications are created from existing applications by converting them into **SVM** file format.
 For more information about adding an existing **SVM** file to Turbo Server, refer to Managing Applications.

-##### Virtualize Application with TurboStudio
+##### Virtualize Application with Turbo Studio

-To be hosted on Turbo Server applications must be converted into Turbo containers (**SVM** files) using the TurboStudio.
-The TurboStudio monitors the installation of your application, analyzes the installation, and constructs a virtual package which you can upload to Turbo Server.
+To be hosted on Turbo Server applications must be converted into Turbo containers (**SVM** files) using the Turbo Studio.
+The Turbo Studio monitors the installation of your application, analyzes the installation, and constructs a virtual package which you can upload to Turbo Server.
 Experienced users can convert most applications for Turbo in minutes.

-To create an **SVM** using TurboStudio, Project Type must be set to **Component**. containers with compressed payloads **cannot** be optimized for streaming using Turbe Server.
+To create an **SVM** using Turbo Studio, Project Type must be set to **Component**. containers with compressed payloads **cannot** be optimized for streaming using Turbe Server.
 To build a streaming container, **Compress Payload** in Settings must remain unchecked during the build process.

-Refer to the TurboStudio help documentation for detailed instructions on how to create a Turbo application.
+Refer to the Turbo Studio help documentation for detailed instructions on how to create a Turbo application.

 #### Publish Applications